Skip to content

 • SOLVER:

-it sets fluid properties (e.g. the fluid viscosity nu), as well as parameters for the temporal discretization (e.g. the time step dt), and for the management of the simulation (e.g. the maximum simulation time Tmax); time step can be constant or computed after a CFL condition.
+sets fluid properties (e.g. the fluid viscosity nu), as well as parameters for the temporal discretization (e.g. the time step dt), and for the management of the simulation (e.g. the maximum simulation time Tmax); time step can be constant or computed after a CFL condition.
 The variable nItPressureCorrection sets the number of iterations for the solution of the pressure equation.
-Physical quantities are expressed in dimensional SI units.
+Physical quantities are expressed in dimensional SI units;

 • INPUT_OUTPUT: